Parking-Master/Chip/README.md

 As in the description, this is a __personal__ project for myself.
 I made it public though for anyone else who would like to try this project.

 ### Prerequisites
+- A play.ht account
+- A Character.AI account
 - A speaker
 - A microphone
 - 2 Computers with either Linux, Windows or MacOS